thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -- Adam Jacob

-Which is already an expression of the Inverse Conway Manoeuvre.
-We will come back to this at the end of the article.
+Which is again an expression of the Inverse Conway Manoeuvre.

 This seemingly flows into Mel Conway's observation: